 CEO / Owner / Governor

-Peter Karmanos Jr., holds the dual role as the principal owner/governor and chief executive officer of the Carolina Hurricanes and as the chairman and chief executive officer of Compuware Corporation.
+Peter Karmanos Jr., is the principal owner/governor and chief executive officer of the Carolina Hurricanes.
 With his partners Thomas Thewes and Jim Rutherford, Karmanos acquired the NHL franchise on June 28, 1994—the afternoon of the 1994 NHL Entry Draft.
 After three financially unsuccessful seasons in Hartford, Conn., and after an agreement on a new facility between the team and the state of Connecticut could not be reached, Karmanos announced he would relocate the franchise to Raleigh, NC, on May 6, 1997.
 There, Karmanos signed a 40-year lease with the city of Raleigh and the state.

 Since their arrival in North Carolina, the Hurricanes have enjoyed tremendous all-around success.
 On the ice, the team has advanced to the Conference Finals three times in the last 10 seasons, capturing Eastern Conference titles in 2002 and 2006 and the Stanley Cup in 2006.
 Off of the ice, the Hurricanes have become a key component of the sporting landscape in North Carolina, and in 2009 were recognized as the top hockey franchise and second-ranked franchise in all of sports by ESPN in the “Ultimate Standings,” a collection of data and survey results that takes into account a team’s on-ice or on-field success, as well as its community impact and overall fan experience.
 The spotlight shined on the Hurricanes franchise again in January 2011, when the team and city of Raleigh earned tremendous praise for the successful 2011 NHL All-Star Weekend.